 2 It enables the farmer to construct permanent structures such as storage structures on the farm.

-3 It tan be practiced where land is scarce.
+3 It can be practised where land is scarce.

 1. The fertility of the soil is easily exhausted.

-2. It leads to destruction of soil structure.
+2. It leads to the destruction of soil structure.

 3. It encourages soil erosion.

 4. Yields me normally reduced with increasing years of cropping.

 5. It encourages the build-up of crop pests and disease agents.